Gastroscopy

-By adjusting the various controls on the endoscope, the doctor can safely guide the instrument to examine the upper digestive system’s inside lining carefully.
+The endoscope is a long, thin, flexible tube with a tiny video camera and light.
+By adjusting the various controls on the endoscope, Dr Cheng can safely guide the instrument to examine the upper digestive system’s inside lining carefully.

-- Persistent isolated nausea or vomiting.
 In the event of isolated nausea or vomiting persisting for more than 2 days, investigation of the upper gastrointestinal tract is justified after any non-gastrointestinal origin and acute intestinal occlusion have been eliminated

-- Chronic anaemia and/or iron deficiency anaemia.
 Upper gastrointestinal endoscopy is recommended in iron-deficiency anaemia and/or iron deficiency, after any non-gastrointestinal origin has been eliminated

-- Acute gastrointestinal bleeding originating in the upper gastrointestinal tract.
 Upper gastrointestinal endoscopy is recommended as first choice in acute digestive bleeding which is assumed to originate in the upper gastrointestinal tract (hematemesis or melena)

-Colonoscopy is a procedure used to view the large intestine (colon and rectum) using an instrument called a colonoscope, a flexible tube with a small camera and light source attached to its tip.
+It is a flexible tube with a small camera and light source attached to its tip.
 Colonoscopy can be performed for screening or diagnostic purposes.
 While a diagnostic colonoscopy is performed to confirm the presence of colorectal cancer or colorectal polyps from a person showing symptoms (blood in stools, anaemia, etc.), screening colonoscopy is performed on an asymptomatic person without any prior history of the two conditions.

 - Family history (first degree relative) of colon cancer or polyps